NateAyye/new-twitter-api/README.md

 This is A Backend Server for an E-Commerce site.
 It uses Express.js for the server and MongoDB for the database.
 It also uses Sequelize as an ORM to interact with the database.

+With all the rise in twitter getting bought out and the new changes that are coming to the platform, I decided to make a new twitter API that is more like the old twitter API.
+This is a work in progress and I will be adding more features to it as I go along.

 ## Table of Contents

 - [New Twitter API](#new-twitter-api)